scala/scala3/docs/docs/reference/contextual/derivation.md

 ### Type classes supporting automatic deriving

 A trait or class can appear in a `derives` clause if its companion object defines a method named `derived`.
-The type and implementation of a `derived` method for a type class `TC[_]` are arbitrary but it is typically of the following form,
+The signature and implementation of a `derived` method for a type class `TC[_]` are arbitrary but it is typically of the following form,

 ```scala
   def derived[T] given Mirror.Of[T]: TC[T] = ...
 ```

-That is, the `derived` method takes a given parameter of (some subtype of) type `Mirror` which defines the shape of the deriving type `T`, and computes the typeclass implementation according to that shape.
+That is, the `derived` method takes a given parameter of (some subtype of) type `Mirror` which defines the shape of the deriving type `T`, and computes the type class implementation according to that shape.
 This is all that the provider of an ADT with a `derives` clause has to know about the derivation of a type class instance.

+Note that `derived` methods may have given `Mirror` arguments indirectly (eg. by having a given argument which in turn has a given `Mirror`, or not at all (eg. they might use some completely different user-provided mechanism, for instance using Dotty macros or runtime reflection).
+We expect that (direct or indirect) `Mirror` based implementations will be the most common and that is what this document emphasises.

 Type class authors will most likely use higher level derivation or generic programming libraries to implement `derived` methods.
-The rest of this page gives an example of how a `derived` method might be implemented using _only_ the low level facilities described above and Dotty's general metaprogramming features.
+An example of how a `derived` method might be implemented using _only_ the low level facilities described above and Dotty's general metaprogramming features is provided below.
 It is not anticipated that type class authors would normally implement a `derived` method in this way, however this walkthrough can be taken as a guide for authors of the higher level derivation libraries that we expect typical type class authors will use (for a fully worked out example of such a library, see [shapeless 3](https://github.com/milessabin/shapeless/tree/shapeless-3)).

 #### How to write a type class `derived` method using low level mechanisms